FAQs for Accepted First-Year Students

 The Office of Safety and Security offers a campus escort service for on-campus use by all students, faculty, staff, and visitors.
 The service operates 24 hours a day, seven days a week.

-Can freshmen have cars?
+Can first-year students have cars?

-Beginning in fall 2022, first-year residential student parking will be available on a limited basis with approval.
+First-year residential student parking will be available on a limited basis with approval.

 Where do Fisher students come from?